2025-03-21

 In order for their time here to count as a period of habitual residence and be able to apply for Swedish citizenship, EU/EEA citizens and their family members must have met the requirements for right of residence.

 In order to become a Swedish citizen, the child must have lived an orderly life.
-For example, this means that the child cannot become a Swedish citizen if it is deemed to pose a threat to Sweden’s national security or public safety, or if it is affiliated with certain groups or organisations that have committed extensive abuse of people.
+For example, this means that the child cannot become a Swedish citizen if they are deemed to pose a threat to Sweden’s national security or public safety, or if they are affiliated with certain groups or organisations that have committed extensive abuse of people.

 The Swedish Migration Agency requests information from other authorities to check if the child has committed any crimes in Sweden.
 The information is retrieved from the Swedish Police and the Swedish Security Service.

-The Swedish Migration Agency also uses the child's personal data to check if it is registered in the Schengen Information System (SIS).
+The Swedish Migration Agency also uses the child's personal data to check if they are registered in the Schengen Information System (SIS).

 If the child has committed a crime, a certain amount of time must pass before the child can become a Swedish citizen.
 How much time depends on the sentence received.

 The time that must pass after the crime before you can apply for Swedish citizenship for the child is called a “qualifying period”.
-The qualifying period is usually counted from the date on which the crime was committed, but if a a long prison sentence is received, the time is calculated from the date the child started serving the sentence.
+The qualifying period is usually counted from the date on which the crime was committed, but if a long prison sentence is received, the time is calculated from the date when the child has served their sentence.

 Each application for citizenship is examined individually.
 The table contains the Swedish Migration Agency’s guidelines for qualifying periods.